Multi-dimensional chaos I: Classical and quantum mechanics: Quantum scattering amplitude of the pinball system

 This is a consequence of the time-reversal invariance, being an exchange of the incoming and outgoing angles. \item As expected there is a line of maxima along the forward scattering direction $\phi=\phi\pri$. \end{itemize}

+In appendix \ref{app:supplfig} we include several additional figures inspecting the dependence on $k$ and the parameters of the three-disk system.
+We summarize here the conclusions:

-Next, in figure \ref{fig:Kdependence} we plot the function for the asymmetric configuration for different values of $k$.
-We can see that: \begin{itemize} \item Increasing $k$ has an effect of zooming in to get ``higher-resolution'' images, with more peaks. \item There is no qualitative difference in the angular dependence at the near-resonance value of $k=12.34$. \item At all $k$ there persist some large ``macroscopic'' structures, which are made more distinct at larger $k$.
+\begin{itemize} \item Increasing $k$ has an effect of zooming in to get ``higher-resolution'' images, with more peaks. \item There is no qualitative difference in the angular dependence at the near-resonance value of $k=12.34$.

+\item At all $k$ there persist some large ``macroscopic'' structures, which are made more distinct at larger $k$.
 For instance there are hexagonal-like cells along the line $\phi=\phi\pri$. \end{itemize}

-In the following figures we change the configuration from the asymmetric system of $L = 3$, $R_i = (1,1.2,0.8)$, where the distribution of $S$-matrix eigenvalues was COE, to other systems where the same distribution was Poisson.
-In all cases there is a continuous parameter that we can use to smoothly change from one to the other.\footnote{We have prepared a few animated versions of these figures to visualize the transitions.
-See link below, under ``supplementary materials''.}
+In additional to the dependence on $k$, we can plot the figures as we change the configuration from the asymmetric system of $L = 3$, $R_i = (1,1.2,0.8)$, where the distribution of $S$-matrix eigenvalues was COE, to other systems where the same distribution was Poisson.
+In all cases there is a continuous parameter that we can use to smoothly change from one to the other.

-\begin{itemize} \item In figure \ref{radiir} we gradually remove the asymmetry in the radii by taking $R_1=1$, $R_2=1+\epsilon $ and $R_3=1-\epsilon$, and decreasing $\epsilon$ from 0.2 to 0, the fully symmetric system.
-Other than restoring the rotation symmetry $(\phi,\phi\pri)\to(\phi+2\pi/3,\phi\pri+2\pi/3)$, there are no significant differences. \item In figure \ref{ShrinkingR3} we shrink the radius $R_3$ gradually to move from the three-disk to the non-chaotic two-disk system. \item One can see that the result does not change significantly when the third disk is shrunk below $R=0.02$. \item We observe that the patterns are similar but not identical.
-The short line that connects the two bright rhombus structure at $\phi=\phi'=0$ appears in the limiting cases at $\phi=\phi'=\pm \pi/2 $ and the rhombus structures are duplicated.
-It is well known that the scattering from the two disks is classically integrable and non-chaotic, and we can verify that the distribution of $S$-matrix eigenvalues is Poisson-like.
-Thus the limiting process of taking $R_3\rightarrow 0$ associates with a transition from a chaotic to a non-chaotic behavior.

-\item Another way to transition to a non-chaotic system is to start from an initial configuration with the three disks centered on the equilateral triangle, which in this case we take to have a side of length $L=6$.
-Then, one of the disks, in our case the first, is continuously moved to the left by $\delta x$ until the centers of all three disks lie on a straight line, which is a non-chaotic system.
-This is plotted in figure \ref{asysetups}. \end{itemize}
+There are at least three ways to do that: \begin{itemize} \item Shrinking the radius $R_3$ gradually to move from the three-disk to the non-chaotic two-disk system. \item Gradually removing the asymmetry in the radii by taking $R_1=1$, $R_2=1+\epsilon $ and $R_3=1-\epsilon$, and decreasing $\epsilon$ from 0.2 to 0, the fully symmetric system.

+\item Starting from a triangular configuration, then moving the disks continuously to bring the system to a configuration where the centers of the three disks all lie on a straight line.

+\end{itemize} The transition from three to two disks is plotted here in figure \ref{ShrinkingR3}.
+The remaining two cases are shown in the appendix.\footnote{In addition, we have prepared a few animated versions of these figures to visualize the transitions.
+They are available at \cite{stringchaosgithub:2510}.}